 As already mentioned, selenium and vitamin E often work together in regulating oxidative stress.
 Apart from the immune system, selenium is also important for the endocrine and cardiovascular systems as well as for muscle function.

-Zinc, another important supplement, helps develop the immune system by affecting the enzymes that are crucial in regulating immune cells.
-Now, zinc deficiency can increase inflammation by increasing pro-inflammatory cytokines which can worsen diseases like rheumatoid arthritis.
+Zinc, another important supplement, helps support the immune system by affecting the enzymes that are crucial in regulating immune cells.
+Zinc deficiency can increase inflammation by increasing pro-inflammatory cytokines, which can worsen diseases like rheumatoid arthritis.

-When it comes to helping with infections such as respiratory infections, few studies have focused on zinc supplements as a possible benefit for upper respiratory tract infection.
+When it comes to helping with infections such as respiratory infections, few studies have focused on zinc supplements as a possible benefit for upper respiratory tract infections.

 826 children aged 2 to 5 years were enrolled in this randomized, double-blind, controlled zinc supplementation trial.
 Placebo or zinc (10 mg/d) was administered in syrup daily for four months, with all children receiving 200 000 IU vitamin A (60 mg retinol) at two months.
 Zinc supplementation decreased the number of days with upper respiratory tract infection (URTI), with a stronger effect after vitamin A administration.

 Zinc supplementation combined with vitamin A supplementation dramatically reduced the percentage of days with URTI.
 The findings imply that vitamin A deficiency affects the effectiveness of zinc supplementation for URTI.